Givlucas/action/docs/framework.md

 the white paper.

 Each node starts in the discovery phase.
-This allows you to outline what the action is, (Title) why the action needs to be accomplished (Statement of action), and add in any known inputs (Statement of specifications).
+This allows you to outline what the action is, (Title) why the action needs to be accomplished (Statement of action), add in any known inputs (Statement of inputs), and any know specifications ( Statement of specifications).
 At this stage you might discover you needs to create some new action to support the current.
 This allows you to work backwards creating a graph that describes what needs to be done to complete your task.

 If a task is very complex you can create a seperate action graph for that node.
 This allows you to sperate concerns and keep the parent graph from being polluted